colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/July/2021-7-24-mental-growth-during-quarantine.markdown

 date:   2021-07-24 05:04:00 -0800
 excerpt: "Freeing your soul is both one of the most difficult and rewarding things to do.

-I used to struggle with negativity. "
+I used to struggle with negativity... "
 categories:
   - personal growth
   - pinned